PennyLaneAI/catalyst/README.md

   addition, we will be building out support for hetereogeneous execution. *If you are interested in working on connecting a quantum device with Catalyst, please get in touch.*

-To figure out the details, we need your help — please send us your use cases by starting a conversation, or trying Catalyst out.
+To get the details right, we need your help — please send us your use cases by starting a conversation, or trying Catalyst out.

 ## Contributing to Catalyst